syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

      Choose the required control(s) by clicking the corresponding control box.

-     To unselect the added control(s), use either one of the following options:
+     To unselect the added control(s), use one of the following options:

      **Option 1:** Click the corresponding selected control box.